nh-adorie/adorie-data-projects/cost-variance-analysis/README.md

 # Cost Variance Analysis

-A SQL + Power BI project simulating the monthly Cost Variance Analysis workflow of a Cost Management team at a home-appliance manufacturer — the same analysis I performed manually in Excel/Power Query during 1.5 years working in Cost Management at a manufacturing company.
+A SQL + Power BI project simulating the monthly Cost Variance Analysis workflow of a Cost Management team at a home-appliance manufacturer - the same analysis I performed manually in Excel/Power Query during 1.5 years working in Cost Management at a manufacturing company.
 This project rebuilds that workflow with a proper semantic layer in SQL and an interactive Power BI report, to practice doing the analysis the way a dedicated data tool would.

 ## Background

 Every month, the company sets a **forecast** for production quantity and **DMC (Direct Material Cost)** for each product model.
 By month-end, **actual** figures always deviate from forecast.
 The Cost Management team's job is to:

 1. **Measure the gap** between Forecast and Actual for both Sales and DMC.
-2. **Decompose the causes of the gap** — is it driven by a change in *production quantity* (Quantity Variance), a change in *component price* (CU/CR Variance), or *FX rate movement* (FX Variance)?
+2. **Decompose the causes of the gap**: is it driven by a change in *production quantity* (Quantity Variance), a change in *component price* (CU/CR Variance), or *FX rate movement* (FX Variance)?
-3. **Trace down to part level** — which parts are experiencing **Cost Up (CU)** or **Cost Down (CR)**, and why (supplier negotiation, design change, or market conditions)?
+3. **Trace down to part level**: which parts are experiencing **Cost Up (CU)** or **Cost Down (CR)**, and why (supplier negotiation, design change, or market conditions)?
-4. **Assign accountability** — is a CR the result of internal effort (Purchasing/R&D — Operational-driven / Engineering-driven), or is a CU driven by external, uncontrollable market factors (Market-driven)?
+4. **Assign accountability**: is a CR the result of internal effort (Operational-driven / Engineering-driven), or is a CU driven by external, uncontrollable market factors (Market-driven)?

 This is a key report for leadership: it shows whether the team is effectively controlling cost and how exposed the business is to market risk.